-Japanese Boxwood will grow to be about 5 feet tall at maturity, with a spread of 4 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+Korean Boxwood will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.